 Follow-up by project team of problematic activities

-Several activities were initiated by early / mid-term project implementation but were still not completed by project’s end with serious potential consequences on the sustainability of some key results: these include activities for PES (under the auspices of MoANR) for which only a feasibility study was still being drafted while the project had contemplated operational PES in project areas before closure (this activity is actually taken by the new GEF 5 Project “Mainstreaming Incentive for Biodiversity Conservation”); gene banks infrastructures are not completed and management responsibilities remain unclear for the parties involved (EBI, cooperative, woreda Administration).
+Several activities were initiated by early / mid-term project implementation but were still not completed by project’s end with serious potential consequences on the sustainability of some key results: these include activities for PES (under the auspices of MoANR) for which only a feasibility study was still being drafted while the project had contemplated operational PES in project areas before closure (this activity is actually taken by the new GEF 5 Project “Mainstreaming Incentive for Biodiversity Conservation”); gene banks infrastructures are not completed at time of evaluation and management responsibilities remain unclear for the parties involved (EBI, cooperative, woreda Administration).
 This points out towards the need for some upstream support from key decision makers (even possibly political support at ministerial level) to unlock potential bottlenecks.

 Implementation issues at project start due to staff rotation

-The project lacked leadership for the first 2-3 years with recurring coordinator and manager changes.
+The project’s leadership has been affected for the first 2-3 years with recurring coordinator and manager changes.
 The decision by the Ministry of Agriculture to have uniform payments for projects under the Ministry (lower “category 2” salary scale for EBI) did not enable the institution to contract experienced staff in international development project management and instead resulted in EBI initially favouring internal staff contracting.
 It focused on recruiting staff with a high academic background that had to combine technical work for EBI and project management skills; in other cases, managers had lower managerial skills.

 Indeed, under NEX procedure, MoFED had used the GoE recruitment procedures for staff under general statutes for public service, hence, it was more difficult to contract staff with managerial skills for development projects (most often contracted directly by donors).